Chinese property firms weigh cutting home prices after Evergrande's deep discounts

 By Clare Jim

-HONG KONG, Sept 10 (Reuters) - Country Garden 2007.HK, China's top property developer, and smaller real estate firms are weighing offering bigger discounts on home buys after rival Evergrande 3333.HK unveiled its steepest ever discount this week, analysts and a source said.
+HONG KONG, Sept 10 (Reuters) - Country Garden 2007.HK, China's top property developer, and smaller real estate firms are weighing bigger discounts on homes after Evergrande 3333.HK announced its steepest ever discount, analysts and a source said.

-Evergrande, China's second biggest property developer, announced a nationwide 30% discount on all of its properties until the end of the week-long holidays in early October, a period that is traditionally China's peak home buying season.
+Evergrande, China's second biggest property developer, announced a nationwide 30% discount on all of its properties until the end of the week-long holidays in early October, traditionally China's peak home buying season.

-The move is aimed at juicing sales and cash flow at China's most indebted developer at a time when its profits have weakened.
+The move is aimed at boosting sales and cash flow at China's most indebted developer at a time when profits have weakened.

 Steeper discounts from developers come against the backdrop of a sluggish recovery in home prices in smaller cities and ebbing appetite for property market speculation outside major cities due to uncertain economic conditions.